US STOCKS-Big tech boosts S&P 500 to best close since election

 Retailers like luggage maker Tumi Holding Inc and Michael Kors Holding gained on Tuesday after a positive report from Goldman Sachs Equity Research.
 Tumi was up 4.7 percent to $21.92 and Michael Kors gained 2.4 percent, reaching $50.92.

 By contrast, discount retailers Dollar General and Family Dollar declined.
-Dollar General, whose shares fell 7.8 percent to $42.94, said it sees margins under pressure in 2013.
-Family Dollar shares dropped 8.4 percent to $64.68.
+Dollar General said it sees margins under pressure in 2013.

 SPX Corp shares fell 9.1 percent to $62.07 and the stock was the biggest percentage decliner on the New York Stock Exchange after sources said the company is in exclusive talks to buy rival Gardner Denver, in a merger that could create an industrial machinery conglomerate with a market value over $7 billion.